cultofmetatron/peterdecroos-blog/source/_posts/2013-06-02-backbone-primer.markdown

 ####Backbone.Model events

-Backbone models idealy only broadcast events.
-Models can contain another model as an attribute.
+Backbone models should only broadcast events in order to notify things that contain it.
+A model itself can contain another model as an attribute.

-Backbone.Model's 'change' event only fires when it detects a change in the value of the attribute.
+Backbone.Model's 'change' event fires when it detects a change in the value of the attribute.
 If the value is a model, then a change in that model's attributes won't change the reference to the model.
 Unlike the dom, we have to explicitly set up our own event bubbling.